-Jodi became an active member of the SIAST (now Saskatchewan Polytechnic) Informatics Project team at her school of nursing in 2009 to further develop faculty and ultimately student competence in informatics.
-This lead her and colleagues to develop a health informatics course in the undergraduate nursing program in partnership with the computer science department at the University of Regina.
-She has assisted countless faculty to integrate the competencies in informatics throughout all courses.
+Jodi became an active member of the SIAST (now Saskatchewan Polytechnic) Informatics Project team at her school of nursing in 2009 to further develop faculty, and ultimately student competence, in informatics.
+This led her and colleagues to develop a health informatics course in the undergraduate nursing program in partnership with the computer science department at the University of Regina.
+She has assisted countless faculty to integrate the informatics competencies throughout all courses.

-Jodi has been an active participant with CASN ongoing from the establishment of the Canadian Nursing Informatics Competencies Development in 2011.
+Jodi has been an active participant with CASN's Digital Health group.
 She is also a member of the CASN/Canada Health Infoway Nurse Educator Peer Mentor team with the goal of assisting faculty nationally to integrate nursing informatics competencies in core curriculum.

 She advocates for the inclusion of nursing data and nursing data standards as a member of the Education Working Group of the National Nursing Data Standards Symposium work, which continues to meet annually and complete work virtually throughout the year with the goal to advance nursing and improve patient outcomes.

 Jodi has been an active member of the Saskatchewan Nursing Informatics Association (SNIA) since 2008 and been the Education Chair since 2013.
 She frequently provides education to the members and keeps members informed via education opportunities and email notifications throughout the year.